zkemail/ether-email-auth/README.md

 The Relayer connects the off-chain world, where the users are, with the on-chain world, where the contracts reside, without compromising security.
 Specifically, the user, the Relayer, and the contract collaborate as follows:
 1. (Off-chain) The user sends the Relayer an email containing a message to the contract in the Subject.
-2. (Off-chain) The Relayer generates an email-auth message for the given email, consisting of data about the Subject, an Ethereum address corresponding to the user's email address, a ZK proof of the email, and so on.
+2. (Off-chain) The Relayer generates **an email-auth message for the given email, consisting of data about the Subject, an Ethereum address corresponding to the user's email address, a ZK proof of the email, and so on**.
 3. (Off-chain -> On-chain) The Relayer broadcasts an Ethereum transaction to call the contract with the email-auth message.
-4. (On-chain) After authorizing and authenticating the given email-auth message, the contract executes application-specific logic depending on the message in the Subject and the user's Ethereum address.
+4. (On-chain) After verifying the given email-auth message, the contract executes application-specific logic depending on the message in the Subject and the user's Ethereum address.
 5. (On-chain -> Off-chain) The Relayer sends the user an email to report the execution result of the contract.

 ## Novel Concepts